-I am interested in conveying a sense of a place, and while the experience and observations might be personal to me, to bring the viewer along to visually explore.
+I am interested in conveying a sense of a place, and while the experience and observations might be personal to me, to bring the viewer along with me to visually explore.

-My current body of work is based on time slowing down these past few months and creative input coming from places close by: the local ditch, the abandoned farm garden down the road, the village allotment next-door and the old woodland by the roundabout.
+My current body of work is based on time slowing down these past 2 years and creative input coming from places closer to home: the local ditch, the abandoned farm garden down the road, the village allotment next-door and the old woodland by the roundabout.

-Her cherished studio is at the old Cow Sheds at Friar's Court in Clanfield.
-It's drafty with exposed beams and uneven floors and the most perfect studio space in her mind.
+My cherished studio is at the old Cow Sheds at Friars Court in Clanfield, Oxfordshire, UK.
 The studio is tucked away in a corner of a working farm, next to a local florist and pottery studio, surrounded by interesting people and beautiful gardens.

 There is plenty of free parking and easy access to the studio spaces.